How to Find a Non Toxic Yoga Mat + Top 7 Most Eco-Friendly Yoga Mats

 See latest price

 JADE YOGA was the first in the yoga industry to come out with completely natural rubber yoga mats.
-This mat is made with 100% natural tree rubber and free of toxins or synthetics.
+This mat is made with 100% natural tree rubber and is free of toxins or synthetics.
 It has great grip and stability for every pose.

 All Jade products are made in the USA and time-tested by brand devotees for decades.
 These mats last forever and feel so good on your joints.

-We also love the eco friendly mission of this brand.
+We also love the eco-friendly mission of this brand.
 With Trees for the Future, Jade Yoga plants a tree for every product sold.

 Pros